-In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from the date when the financial statements are authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

-Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.
+Our responsibilities and the responsibilities of the Directors with respect to going concern are described in the relevant sections of this report.

-INDEPENDENT AUDITORS' REPORT TO THE DIRECTORS, AS A BODY, OF THE INSTITUTE OF PUBLIC HEALTH IN IRELAND COMPANY LIMITED BY GUARANTEE (CONTINUED)
+INDEPENDENT AUDITORS' REPORT TO THE MEMBERS OF THE INSTITUTE OF PUBLIC HEALTH IN IRELAND COMPANY LIMITED BY GUARANTEE (CONTINUED)